 With this in mind, the organisers have recently launched Vinitaly in the City, a break out event of music, culture and tastings, aimed at the wine enthusiast.
-With numerous events taking place in the historic old town, the event is much more accessible than the trade fair itself, which takes place in Verona's sprawling Verona Fiere complex.
+With numerous events taking place in the historic old town, Vinitaly in the City is much more accessible than the trade fair itself, which takes place in the city's sprawling conference centre.

 Another criticism of Vinitaly has been the transportation issues that arise during the week of the fair.
-Unlike many international conference centres which have out-of-town locations, Verona Fiere is just a short 2 km walk from the city's main train station and just 3km from the Roman Arena at Piazza Bra.
+Unlike many international conference centres which have out-of-town locations, Verona Fiere is just a short walk from the city's main train station and less than 3km from the Roman Arena at Piazza Bra.
 While this makes the event more accessible, it also causes massive traffic problems in the city centre.
 Many attendees travel by car, so parking and traffic jams are a particular problem.

 So, while Vinitaly is primarily a trade fair, it's also one of the most important events in the city's calendar.
 For a week in April the city is awash with wine and wine afficianados who flock to the city to buy, sell, taste and trade.
 If, like me, you're just an enthusiastic amateur, there's still plenty to enjoy.